jacobdbrown4/jacob_brown/_pages/log.md

   * work on more tests for SpyDrNet SHREC
   * work on other parts of the SpyDrNet SHREC documentation
 * **Monday**:
+  * tools meeting
+  * worked on making a design rule check that works for every example
 * **Tuesday**:
+  * worked half day
+  * worked on making more little design rule check functions
 * **Wednesday**:
+  * improved one of my drc functions.
+Found a bug from it too, actually.
 * **Thursday**:
 * **Friday**: